 YES, I AM INTERESTED NO, I AM NOT INTERESTED

-The project will provide Member States with concrete examples of different practices in the area of victim support – based on an analysis of what currently exists at Member State level.
+The project provides Member States with concrete examples of different practices in the area of victim support – based on an analysis of what currently exists at Member State level.
 It is the first independent overview of victim support services in the EU.
-It will review current practices and gaps at the national and regional level.
-This will lead to an overview of different models of victim support from which ‘promising practices’ can be highlighted as a basis for further development and enhancement of victim support.
+It reviewed current practices and gaps at the national and regional level.
+This lead to an overview of different models of victim support from which ‘promising practices’ can be highlighted as a basis for further development and enhancement of victim support.

-Based on desk research and some qualitative interviews to confirm the research findings, the project has collected summary overviews of victim support systems from each Member State and Croatia.
-This is being followed up with more detailed data collection on and analysis of existing systems and services –including details about support services offered by both states and NGOs.
-Alongside a general overview of victim support services, the research will identify promising practices with respect to victim services, including some examples from specific victim support services.
-From here, selected ‘models’ of victim support services will be presented.
+Based on desk research and some qualitative interviews to confirm the research findings, the project collected summary overviews of victim support systems from each Member State.
+This was followed up with more detailed data collection on and analysis of existing systems and services –including details about support services offered by both states and NGOs.
+Alongside a general overview of victim support services, the research identified promising practices with respect to victim services, including some examples from specific victim support services.
+From here, selected ‘models’ of victim support services were then presented.

 This project page was last updated on 12.10.2015